meoflaxz/data-engineering-bootcamp-2024/4-data-quality-patterns/lab/data_specification.md

 #### This pipeline measure website traffic and user growth.

 #### The goal of this pipeline is to answer following questions
-- How many people are going to xx.com and xxx.com on daily basis?
+- How many people are going to xx. com and xxx. com on daily basis?
     - What is the geographical and device break down of traffic?
     - Where are these people coming from?
 LinkedIn?
 Substack?
-- How many people are signing up with an account on xx.com/signup each day?
+- How many people are signing up with an account on xx. com/signup each day?
     - What percentage of traffice is converting to signing up?
-- How many people are purchasing boot camps and courses at xx.com/bootcamp?
+- How many people are purchasing boot camps and courses at xx. com/bootcamp?
     - What percentage of signups convert to paying customers?

 ## Business Metrics